Funerals

 Scripture Readings

 We have a list of popular scripture readings from which to choose.
-You may pick from the list or choose one reading from the Old Testament, one reading from the New Testament and a Gospel reading.
+You may pick from the list or choose one reading from the Old Testament, one reading from the New Testament, and a Gospel reading.
 Family members and friends are encouraged to read your selections from the Old and New Testaments.
 Father will read the Gospel.
 The Prayers of the Faithful may also be read by family or friends.
 The Funeral Coordinator will help prepare those.

 Rockford Diocese Norms for Speaking at Funerals

-In the Diocese of Rockford, it is recommended that the Vigil (Wake) is the most appropriate time for members of the family and friends to share memories of the deceased or to pay tribute to the deceased through vocal remembrances, photographs, favorite songs, etc.
+In the Diocese of Rockford, it is recommended that the Vigil (Wake) is the most appropriate time for members of the family and friends to share memories of the deceased or to pay tribute to the deceased through vocal remembrances, photographs, favorite songs, etc. At the cemetery or at the reception after the burial is another appropriate time for the remembrance.
+At the reception, there is less of an emotional burden and the context is looking toward the future in a more positive manner.

 Live-streamed Funeral Mass Service